wp-plugins/rigreference-solar-conditions-and-hf-propagation/readme.txt

 == Description ==

-The widget displays Solar and HF-propagation conditions based on NOAA data.
-This data can be used by ham radio operators to determine the best time to make long-range communications on shortwave bands (160 to 10 meters)
+Solar conditions play a crucial role in HF-propagation conditions.
+RigReference.com has a widget showing the current conditions based on NOAA data.
+This data can be used by ham radio operators to determine the best time to make long-range communications on shortwave bands (160 to 10 meters).
+But this widget required you to edit your templates and add a little javascript snippet to them.

+With this WordPress widget you can now add the solar widget to your blog easy and simple.

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `rigref-solar-widget.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==